Infrastructure

 Server management

-Zenodo servers are managed via OpenStack and Puppet configuration management system which ensures that our servers always have the latest security patches applied.
-Servers are monitored via CERN’s monitoring infrastructure based on Flume, Elasticsearch, Kibana and Hadoop.
+Zenodo servers are managed via OpenShift which itself runs on top of CERN's private cloud which is using OpenStack and Puppet configuration management system.
+Servers are monitored via CERN’s monitoring infrastructure based on Logstash, OpenSearch, and Hadoop.
 Application errors are logged and aggregated in a local Sentry instance.
 Traffic to Zenodo frontend servers is load balanced via a combination of DNS load balancing and HAProxy load balancers.

-We are furthermore running two independent systems: one production system and one quality assurance system.
+We are furthermore running three independent systems: one production system, one quality assurance system, and one development system.
 This ensures that all changes, whether at infrastructure level or source code level, can be tested and validated on our quality assurance system prior to being applied to our production system.

 Frontend servers